quercy/metalsmith-mapsite/README.md

 > A metalsmith plugin for generating a sitemap

 This plugin allows you to generate a [sitemap.xml](http://www.sitemaps.org/protocol.html) from your source files.
 By default it looks for any `.html` files and processes them with [sitemap.js](https://github.com/ekalinin/sitemap.js).
+This plugin is a fork of [metalsmith-sitemap](https://github.com/ExtraHop/metalsmith-sitemap), the main difference being that I want to keep this plugin as simple as possible.

 ## Installation